Jeb Little

 Jeb Little is running for United States Senator in Arkansas.

-The content below is taken from his campaign website.
+Content below is taken from the campaign website.

-Little is competing in a March 3, 2026 primary against Tom Cotton and Micah Ashby.
+Jeb Little is competing in a March 3, 2026 primary against Micah Ashby and Tom Cotton.
 The winner will move on to the general election.

 Priorities